vogelb/jee-devpack-win/README.md

 ## How to use

-To start working, run open_workspace.bat or start_eclipse.bat
+To start working, run `open_devpack.bat`, `open_workspace.bat` or `start_eclipse.bat`.
 The configured logical drive will be created and pop up containing your dev pack.

 Always work on the configured drive because all settings rely on that.